Pietrek1989/Capstone-proposition/README.md

 ## Proposition 2: Cryptocurrency Blockchain app and community
-Blockchain app for convienient transaction with attractive UI and a hang out plce for crypto enthusiasts
+Blockchain app for convienient transactions that you can do on the page with attractive UI and a hang out place with chat for crypto enthusiasts and where they can check their favourites cryptocurrencies

 ### Features:
 * User login with googleAuth or with TWT